4 Minute Read

 Instagram is unarguably a key social media driver for building brands and increasing revenue, with 70% of its 1 billion users turning to the platform to discover new products.
 Here’s how social media experts, The Two Lauras, use Instagram's native analytics for ultimate success.

-As marketers, we are just as likely as any other Instagram user to get sucked into vanity metrics such as ‘likes and follows’ - but it’s important to remember that Instagram also offers more integral analytics that are essential to informing any successful marketing strategy.
+As marketers, we are just as likely as any other Instagram user to get sucked into vanity metrics such as ‘likes and follows’ - but it’s important to remember that Instagram also offers more integral social media analytics that are essential to informing any successful social media marketing strategy.

 Instagram insights are a free resource for all Instagram users (with a following of over 100) and allow you to measure whether your efforts have met your goals.
 This native tool shows a number of metrics and the importance of each one is dependent on your overall goal.